rsksmart/devportal-1.0/content/rsk-devportal/tools/foundry.md

 └── test

 4 directories
 ```

-The src directory contains counter smart contract with test written in test directory.
-Now let's build the foundry project.
+The `src` directory contains counter smart contract with test written in the `test` directory.
+Now, let's build the foundry project.

 ```bash
 forge build